 School Nurse | Teen Health Center - Providing Health Care to Students at Garfield High School

-Miller Sherling, RN, MSN shares space with the Teen Health Center.
+Miller Sherling, MSN, RN shares space with the Teen Health Center.
 As GHS staff she is responsible for ALL students and staff - no special registration or appointments needed.
 She is on maternity leave Wednesday March 19 through the end of the 2013-14 school year.

 (206) 252-2277 (direct line)